aamnah/tmux-flat-theme/README.md

 - [ ] Add CPU load and RAM info to `status-right` [example](https://github.com/srathbone/tmux-arc-theme-config)
 - [x] Show current working directory with window title in status bar [example](https://github.com/eendroroy/tmux-simple-theme)
-- [ ] Edit the current directory path to only show the current folder instead of the entore path
+- [ ] Edit the current directory path to only show the current folder instead of the entire path
 - [x] Make the theme self-conatined.
 Save it as a separate file and load from `~/.tmux.conf`
 - [x] include an install script
 - [x] style the clock (`clock-mode-colour` and `clock-mode-style`)